 The Southern Documentary Fund supports documentary films made in or about North Carolina through our annual filmmaking grants.
 These grants are made possible thanks to generous support from The Mary Duke Biddle Foundation.

-We will accept submissions for the 2017 grant from June 1 through July 31, 2017.
 Grant awardees will be announced in October 2017.

 - Applicants must have a US social security number or US federal tax ID number.

 - Applicants must be 18 years of age or older.